railwayapp/docs/src/docs/reference/templates.md

 title: Templates
 ---

-Templates provide a way to jumpstart a project by giving users the means to package a service or set of services into a reusable and distributable format.
+Templates provide a way to jump-start a project by giving users the means to package a service or set of services into a reusable and distributable format.

 There are two main ways to interact with templates in Railway - creation and deployment.